 Speaking of an educated community, Forbes ranked Raleigh as the second most educated city in America, and Durham third.

 Bloomberg ranked Raleigh 4th in America’s most educated cities and where college-educated adults choose to live.

 With all those top universities in the area, higher education is a focal point.
 According to the U.S. Census, in the Raleigh area over 50% of persons aged 25+ have a Bachelor’s Degree and 20% a doctorate.

 The city of oaks is awash in entrepreneurial energy from homegrown clothing labels, craft breweries, innovative restaurants, and converted warehouses and art galleries.

 Raleigh has been ranked 3rd on a list by Forbes for best places for business and careers.
 The future is exciting.

 20. Cost of living in Raleigh NC

-The cost of living, in particular real estate, has risen in the past 5 years due to growth.
+The cost of living, in particular real estate has risen in the past 5 years due to low inventory and high demand!
 More and more people are moving here due to the quality of life and how affordable it is from out of state, and internationally – hello!

 If you happen to be in the tech industry, your cost of living in Raleigh can be significantly less than other major tech cities like San Francisco or even Austin.